 Go to Style> Author

 Of course, each post has an author that will be displayed at the bottom of the post block.
-However, the author’s name can be customized by color & typography through this section.
+However, the author’s name can be customized by color & typography through this section for the Elementor post grid.

 Go to Style> Date